Joshua W. Hering: Career

-Hering practiced medicine in Westminster, Maryland, following his graduation, from 1855 to 1867.
+Hering practiced medicine in Westminster, following his graduation, from 1855 to November 1867.
 In 1867, worked part time as a physician due to ill health.
 In 1867, Hering was elected cashier of the Union National Bank of Westminster.
 He worked there until 1913.
 He also worked as a financier.
 In 1870, Hering became a charter member of the Mutual Fire Insurance Company of Carroll County.
 He served as president of that organization after 1872.

 In 1895, Hering was elected as a Democrat to the Maryland Senate.
 He served two terms, from 1896 to 1900.
 He was a member of the finance committee and the corporation committee.
 He served as chair of the Committee on Reevaluation and Assessment and the Joint Conference Committee.
 In 1899, Hering was elected as Comptroller of Maryland.
 He served from 1900 to 1904.
 He was elected again in 1907.
 He served from 1908 to 1910.
 On June 1, 1910, Hering resigned as comptroller to accept an appointment by Governor Austin Lane Crothers as a member of the Public Service Commission of Maryland for a term of four years.
 He served in this role until his death.

-In 1892, Hering was elected as president of the General Conference of the Methodist Protestant Church.
-He served again as president in 1896.
+In 1892, Hering was elected as president of the General Conference in Westminster of the Methodist Protestant Church.
+He served again as president in Kansas City in 1896.
 He was a member of the General Conference from 1870 to 1904.
 He was a co-founder and member of the board of governors of the Westminster Theological Seminary.
-He was also a member of the Methodist Protestant Church Home.
+He also served as the first treasurer of the board of governors.
+In 1895, Hering served as one of the original board of managers of the Home for the Aged of the Methodist Protestant Church in Westminster.
 He was elected as president of the Maryland Bankers' Association in 1899.
 He was a charter member of the Maryland Educational Endowment Society of the Methodist Protestant Church and a member of the board of managers of the Westminster Cemetery Company.
-He also served as director of the Baltimore and Reistertown Turnpike Company.
+He also served as director of the Baltimore and Reisterstown Turnpike Company.

-Hering was a charter member of the board of trustees of Western Maryland College.
-For a time, he served as president of the board of trustees.
+In 1868, Hering was a charter member of the board of trustees of Western Maryland College.
+For a time, he served as treasurer and then as president of the board of trustees.